Meteor-Community-Packages/Meteor-CollectionFS/README.md

 data download and insert are both complete.
 Then it will return the new FS.File instance.
 On the client, you can omit the callback and any errors will be thrown.

+When you call `insert` with a URL string as the first argument on the client, the remote data download and the actual insert both take place on the server.
+This is helpful for lightweight clients and also avoids CORS issues.
+When this happens, the callback will still be called after the remote download and insert is finished, but the return value of `insert` will always be `undefined` (because the insert did not happen on the client).

 Note that a drawback of passing the URL directly to `insert` is that the file will be inserted without a name.
 If you want to give it a name, you can do it this way: